 #Step 2: Clear the Facebook App Cache

-#Step 3: Check Background Data Permission
+#Step 3: Check Background Data and Unrestricted Data

 #Step 4: Reinstall Facebook